 In 1996, the population of monarch butterflies in North America reached records of one billion.
 In the past 20 years that number has plummeted 90 percent according to the U.S. Fish and Wildlife Service.
 Loss of habitat and increased use of pesticides and herbicides are largely to blame.

 In an effort to save the monarch, Tennessee Wildlife Federation is banding together with other conservation organizations to help the population of this important species recover.
-(See this story in the current Tennessee Out-Of Doors magazine.)
+(See this story in Tennessee Out-Of-Doors magazine.)

 How can you help?
 The easiest way is by planting milkweed.

 Through the course of history, milkweed has been used as an agent for saving lives.
 In 1753, Carl Linneaus gave milkweed its name, Asclepias, after the Greek god of healing.
 Ironically, milkweed may just be what will save the monarch butterfly.

 Milkweed plants are the life source for monarch butterflies.
 Why?
 Because this species will only lay its eggs on milkweed leaves – not sunflowers, roses, tulips, dandelions or anything else.
 Milkweed leaves serve as the only food source for monarch caterpillars.